STRsplit/gif-me-duration/README.md

 ```

 ## Requirements
-- Node 7.6
+- Node ^7.6

 ## Contributing
 This was intentionally made to be a very limited use, but if you would like to contribute please make a pull request with your work.
 Feel free to contact me and introduce yourself as well.

 ## Acknowledgments
 - [axios](https://www.npmjs.com/package/axios) by [Nick Uraltsev](https://github.com/nickuraltsev) & [mzabriskie](https://github.com/mzabriskie) for gif request.
-- [Jonas Havers](https://github.com/JonasHavers) - Jonah's [gify-parse](https://github.com/JonasHavers/node-gify-parse) based on [Ryan French's](https://github.com/rfrench/) [gify](https://github.com/rfrench/gify) is the core of the module, we just encapsulated it for a very specific need.
+- [Jonas Havers](https://github.com/JonasHavers) - Jonas' [gify-parse](https://github.com/JonasHavers/node-gify-parse) based on [Ryan French's](https://github.com/rfrench/) [gify](https://github.com/rfrench/gify) is the core of the module, we just encapsulated it for a very specific need.